-In this work we have shown that state-of-the-art alpha matting approaches can be improved by incorporating a prior that models the alpha matte as convolution of a binary segmentation with the spatially varying PSF.
-We proposed a new and efficient deconvolution approach, based on flux and connectivity that recovers this binary segmentation.
-We further introduced a new and efficient method to infer the amount of defocus at each pixel of the foreground object.
+In this work we improved a state-of-the-art alpha matting approach by incorporating a prior that models the alpha matte as convolution of a binary segmentation with the spatially varying PSF.
+We proposed a new efficient deconvolution approach, based on flux and connectivity that recovers this binary segmentation.
+We further introduced a new method to infer the amount of defocus at each pixel of the foreground object.
 This enabled us to recover a PSF which varies due to scene depth.
-We demonstrated that our method improves over the state-of-the-art on a ground truth matting benchmark.
+Our matting method improves the state-of-the-art on a ground truth benchmark.